UNMC_Acronym_Vert_sm_4c

 Mini Sabbatical Program

-The Mini Sabbatical program allows clinical and translational research faculty to participate in short-term research immersion opportunities.
+The Mini Sabbatical program allows clinical and translational research faculty to participate in short-term professional development immersion opportunities.

-The goal of the program is to facilitate knowledge acquisition to enhance grant competitiveness.
-A mini-sabbatical, usually completed in one to two weeks, is intended to meet objectives based on the individual’s previous knowledge, experience, specific interests, research and/or training goals.
+The goal of the program is intended to meet professional development objectives based on the individual’s previous knowledge, experience, specific interests, research and/or training goals.

 Hear From Our Awardees